WebDevJL/journal/docs/blog/25-03-20-do-we-need-the-coronavirus-to-reduce-our-impact-on-our-environment.md

 ---
 title: Do we need the coronavirus to reduce our impact on our environment?
-subtitle: Or is it something that is under our noses?
+description: Or is it something that is under our noses?
-author: Jeremie Litzler
+# author: Jeremie Litzler
-date: 25 Marb 2020
+# date: 25 Mars 2020
-hero_image: '../static/images/do-we-need-the-coronavirus.jpeg'
+heroImage: "/images/do-we-need-the-coronavirus.jpeg"
+heroAlt: Drawing of a scooter driver
-category: Health and Diet,Using Energy
+# category: Health and Diet,Using Energy
 ---

 ## Air and Noice pollution have decreased